etrusci-org/destinyspath4/README.md

 `-i <SECONDS>`, `--autosave-interval <SECONDS>`
 Time in seconds on which the progress should automatically be saved to file.
 Default=`300`

+`-f`, `--log-to-file`
+Write progress lines to log file.
+The files will be stored inside the save data directory and are rotated daily.

 ---

 ## Examples